 Travel Logic Demo Usage

-In a new Metrics tab, add a query to search for all your successful bookings for the last 60 minutes:
+In a new Metrics tab, add a query to search for all your successful bookings.
+And ensure you are in the Advance Query mode, if not refer to step 1.

 In a second query underneath the first one, search for all failed bookings:

-Explore the Display Options tab, which is located on the far right edge.
+You can explore the Display Options tab, which is located on the far right edge.
 This allows you to change the Display, Display overrides, Axes, Legend and JSON values that make up this chart.
+For more information on Metric Charts

 Lastly, let's learn how to correlate metrics to relevant logs to identify the root cause.